HANDS:

 People often say that it feels calm, balanced or simply right.
 They rarely mention the grout joints or the cuts around the edges.
 Those details matter enormously to the tiler because they determine whether the individual tiles remain individual tiles or become a floor.

-And that is all you ever meant to see.
+And that is all you were meant to see.